hcschuetz/todomvc-mobx-jsx/README.md

 - The `TodoItem` element itself is used to manage disposal of the observation.
   It is (like `TodoList`) derived from `DisposingHTMLElement` and its `registerDisposer` takes the disposer returned by the reaction.
 - We have more attribute qualifiers in JSX.
-(See below.)
+(See the section on JSX below.)

 Some utility function analogous to `mapObserving` might help to reduce the amount of boilerplate code needed for the visibility treatment.